What is Investors in Families?

 - A newsletter with up to date information on working with families to improve educational outcomes

-This annual membership fee includes all the costs of the accreditation or re-accreditation, which takes place every three years, plus all of the other benefits of membership.
+This membership fee includes all the costs of the accreditation or re-accreditation, which take place every three years, plus all of the other benefits of membership.

 If the membership cost is not paid annually then the setting will lose it’s right to retain their IIF membership and benefits and therefore any future re-accreditations due.